adamlamee/FL-K12-analyses/state.md

 ## Highlights

 Coming soon.
 A quick note:
 - Monroe and Bay counties showed huge enrollment increases, due in no small part to their amazing teachers, admin, and FSU Professor Paul Cottle’s outreach.

-### Monroe and Bay Rising

-### Brevard Falling

-### Honorable Mentions
+- Brevard's choice of foregoing their longtime policy of chemistry and physics for all students had played out predictably - enrollment is down 17% in chemistry and 10% in physics.

 ## District and School Plots